lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-sizes title="Example of message sizes in bytes." artwork-align="center"}

-The ECDH exchange and the key derivation follow known protocol constructions such as {{SIGMA}}, NIST SP-800-56A {{SP-800-56A}}, and HKDF {{RFC5869}}.
+The ECDH exchange and the key derivation follow known protocol constructions such as {{SIGMA}}, NIST SP-800-56A {{SP-800-56A}}, and Extract-and-Expand {{RFC5869}}.
 CBOR {{RFC7049}} and COSE {{RFC8152}} are used to implement these standards.
 The use of COSE provides crypto agility and enables use of future algorithms and headers designed for constrained IoT.

 This document is organized as follows: {{background}} describes how EDHOC authenticated with digital signatures builds on SIGMA-I, {{overview}} specifies general properties of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with signature key and static Diffie-Hellman key authentication, {{error}} specifies the EDHOC error message, and {{transfer}} describes how EDHOC can be transferred in CoAP and used to establish an OSCORE security context.